History of Excellence

-The liberal arts education at the Georgetown University in Qatar School of Foreign Service offers students training in a wide range of subjects, along with the ability to specialize in key international affairs topics.
+The liberal arts education at Georgetown University in Qatar offers students training in a wide range of subjects, along with the ability to specialize in key international affairs topics.
 The strength of and diversity of our education makes our graduates qualified and versatile.
 The skills we teach are highly valued in the many career fields that our graduates choose to follow.

 True to Georgetown’s Jesuit tradition of educating “men and women for others,” GU-Q’s commitment to service encourages students to participate in programs and activities that benefit others.
 From the volunteer Hoya English Language Program (HELP), which provides language instruction to workers in Education City, to the building of homes and schools for the less fortunate in other countries, GU-Q students help shape the community around them.

 The proximity to the other top-tier universities in Education City provides unique opportunities to cross-register in courses and have student interactions that could not exist on the Main Campus in Washington, D.C.
 Students at GU-Q have the opportunity to enroll in business, design, language, communication, and science classes at universities specializing in those fields.
 Students from the other Education City universities also often cross-register Georgetown classes.